Find a Part Now

 Fourth generation (2023)

 In 2023, Buick unveiled the fourth-generation LaCrosse, adopting Buick's new Pure Design philosophy first seen on the Buick GL8 Century minivan, as well as Buick's new corporate emblem.
 The fourth-generation LaCrosse is available in four trims: Beyond, Enjoy, Premium, and Avenir.
-The LaCrosse will only be offered with a turbo 2.0-liter four-cylinder engine at launch; a 1.5-liter four-cylinder for the base model will be available later in 2023.
+The LaCrosse was only offered with a turbo 2.0-liter four-cylinder engine at launch; a 1.5-liter four-cylinder for the base model will be available later in 2023.

-Yearly sales
+Annual sales

 References